 - Encourage them to increase their order value, either by increasing the quantity of the item they're purchasing or purchasing additional products.

-To the first goal, you'll want to clearly state shipping and return details, as those are two big causes of shopping cart abandonment.
-You'll also want to offer popular payment gateways like Stripe and PayPal, as lack of good payment options is another big cart abandonment factor.
+Further, clearly state shipping and return details, as those are two big causes of shopping cart abandonment.
+You'll also want to offer popular payment gateways like Stripe and PayPal, as the lack of good payment options is another big cart abandonment factor.